Overview

 Confirmation screen

-By default both face and video variants show a confirmation screen.
+By default, both photo and video variants show a confirmation screen.
 To not display the recorded video on the confirmation screen, you can hide it using the withConfirmationVideoPreview

 function.